tanin47/lilit-lang/README.md

 Lilit
 =======

-Lilit is a statically-typed and beautifully-terse programming language that compiles to a single executable.
+Lilit (Thai: ลิลิต) is a statically-typed and beautifully-terse programming language that compiles to a single executable.

+Lilit, a Thai word, is a name of Thai literary genres.
+'Lilit' came from 'Lalit' in Pali and Sansakrit languages.
+It meant 'to play': to play rhythmic positions which have the same tone.
+[Ref](http://cuir.car.chula.ac.th/handle/123456789/51485)

 Principles
 -----------